 “This is not a heavy lift, but it’s also not a one and done, because the Rule also requires that when there are personnel or other changes, the ACH Contact Registry must be updated accordingly, within 45 days.
 FIs should have procedures in place to know when registered contacts change and to make necessary updates,” said Fox.

 They should also have procedures for annual updates to the Registry and should also be prepared to demonstrate that contact phones and emails are monitored during regular business hours.

-Since the Registry opened on July 1, 2020, nearly 35,000 contacts have been registered.
+Since the Registry opened on July 1, 2020, more than 36,000 contacts have been registered.
 The Registry is securely housed on Nacha’s Risk Management Portal, where information is available only to registered financial institutions, Payments Associations and the two ACH Operators.

 Oct.
 30, 2020 was the original registration deadline, and while that’s come and gone, an additional grace period is in effect until Aug.
 1, 2021.